The resource theory of steering: Introduction

-The formal treatment of a physical property as a resource is given by a \emph{resource theory}.The basic component of this is a restricted class of operations, called the \emph{free operations}, subject to a physically relevant constraint.
-The free operations are such that every \emph{free state}, i.e., every one without the property in question, is mapped into a free state, so that the resourceful states can be defined as those not attainable by free operations acting on any free state.
-Furthermore, the quantification of the resource is also built upon the free operations: The fundamental necessary condition for a function to be a measure of the resource is that it is monotonous --non-increasing-- under the free operations.
+The formal treatment of a physical property as a resource is given by a \emph{resource theory}.
+The basic component of this is a restricted class of operations, called the \emph{free operations}.
+These are typically the operations at hand in physical scenarios where the property in question acts as a useful resource.
+They fulfil the essential requirement of mapping every \emph{free state}, i.e., every one without the property, into a free state.
+Furthermore, they provide a formal recipe for the quantification of the resource: The fundamental necessary condition for a function to be a measure of the resource is that it is monotonous --non-increasing-- under the free operations.
 That is, the operations that do not increase the resource on the free states do not increase it on all other states either.

-Entanglement theory \cite{Horodecki09} is the most popular and best understood \cite{VedralPlenio,Brandao08} resource theory.
-There, the constrain on the operations is the unavailability of quantum communication, which yields the local operations assisted by classical communication (LOCCs) \cite{Bennett96} as the corresponding free operations.
-Nevertheless, resource theories have been formulated also for states out of thermal equilibrium \cite{Brandao13}, asymmetry \cite{Ahmadi13}, reference frames \cite{Gour08}, and quantum coherence \cite{Levi14, Baumgratz13}, for instance.
+Entanglement theory is the most popular and best understood \cite{VedralPlenio,Brandao08} resource theory.
+There, local operations assisted by classical communication (LOCCs) are usually the natural free operations \cite{Bennett96}.
+However, other sets of operations that do not create entanglement either have also been considered \cite{Jonathan99,Vedral97}.
+On the other hand, resource theories have been formulated also for states out of thermal equilibrium \cite{Brandao13}, asymmetry \cite{Ahmadi13}, reference frames \cite{Gour08}, and non-locality \cite{Gallego12,deVicente14}, for instance.

-In steering theory, systems are described by an ensemble of quantum states, on Bob's side, each one associated to the conditional probability of a measurement outcome (output) given a measurement setting (input), on Alice's.
-Such conditional ensembles are sometimes called {\it assemblages} \cite{Pusey13,Skrzypczyk13,Piani14}.
-The free operations for steering, which we call \emph{steering non-increasing operations} (SNIOs), must thus arise from constrains native of a natural scenario where steerable assemblages are useful for some physical task.
-Curiously, up to now, no attempt for an operational framework of steering as a resource has been reported.
+In steering theory, systems are described by a collection of ensembles of quantum states on Bob's side and a conditional probability distribution of measurement outcomes (outputs) given measurement settings (inputs) on Alice's.
+Each input of Alice's is associated with an ensemble of Bob's and each output with a member state of such ensemble.
+That is, each pair of inputs and outputs of Alice's is correlated with a state in an ensemble of Bob's.
+Such systems are called {\it assemblages} \cite{Pusey13,Skrzypczyk13,Bowles14,Quintino14, Piani15,Belen15}.
+The free operations for steering must thus arise from natural constrains native of a physical scenario where steerable assemblages are useful for some task.
+Up to now, no attempt for an operational framework of steering as a resource had been reported.